ErlerPhilipp/dr2_logger/README.md

 cd dr2_logger

 # create a conda environment with the required packages
-conda env create --file dr2logger.yml
+conda env create --file dr2_logger.yml

 # activate the new conda environment
-conda activate dr2logger
+conda activate dr2_logger

 # run the logger with Python
-python dr2logger.py
+python dr2_logger.py
 ~~~~

 To build an executable, run \
-`pyinstaller dr2logger.py`
+`pyinstaller dr2_logger.py`

 ## Open Issues and Contributing ##

-Please, feel free to send pull requests when you have improvements for the code and documentation.
+Please, feel free to open issues and send pull requests when you have ideas for improvements.

-So far, I had no idea how to visualize and analyze cornering.
-Should the car change its direction faster?
-How much speed is lost in the process?
-How does e.g. toe and camber angle affect the acceleration and speed on straights?
-I think, you probably have a good feeling for the required steering and the overall performance can be measured simply with the race time.
-In contrast, you can hardly have a feeling for optimal gear and suspension setting.
-So, I focused more on these things.
-Anyway, if you have suggestions for missing plots, for improving plots and for more derived information, please tell me (in the project forum).

 On the long run, comparing two or more recordings would be great.
 However, this is not trivial because most plots would need a common registration.
-Using the run time or progress won't work.
-Using the progress could work but would make time-dependent data hard to understand or even useless.
+Using the run time won't work and using the progress would make time-dependent data hard to understand.

 You may see 'unknown car' or 'unknown track' in your logs.
 This happens when the internal database is outdated.
-In this case, please fill in the car names in the 'unknown cars.txt' and 'unknown tracks.txt' that you should find in the dr2logger directory.
-Then please send the contents of those files to me.
+In this case, please fill in the car names in the 'unknown cars.txt' and 'unknown tracks.txt' that you should find in the logger's directory.
+Then send the contents of those files to me.
-Due to ambiguous data (exactly the same idle/max RPM and number of gears), the following cars cannot be distinguished:
+Due to ambiguous data (exactly the same idle/max RPM and number of gears), the following cars in DR2 cannot be distinguished:
-- Mitsubishi Lancer Evo VI and BMW M2 Competition
-- Mitsubishi Lancer Evo X and Peugeot 208 T16
 - Lancia Delta S4 RX, non-RX and Peugeot 208 R2
 - Peugeot 205 T16 RX and non-RX
-- Skoda Fabia Rally and Subaru WRX STI RX
-- Renault Megane R.S.
-RX (2019) and Subaru Impreza WRX STI NR4
+- Audi S1 EKS RX Quattro Supercars (2019) and Volkswagen Polo R Supercar
 - Peugeot 208 WRX Supercars (2019) and Renault Clio R.S.
 RX
-- Audi S1 EKS RX Quattro Supercars (2019) and Volkswagen Polo R Supercar
+- Renault Megane R.S.
+RX (2019) and Subaru Impreza WRX STI NR4 and Fiat 131 Abarth Rally
 - Ford Fiesta RXS Evo 5 and Ford Fiesta RX (Stard)
+- Ford Focus RS Rally 2001 and Seat Ibiza RX
+- Mitsubishi Lancer Evo VI and BMW M2 Competition
+- Mitsubishi Lancer Evo X and Peugeot 208 T16
+- Skoda Fabia Rally and Subaru WRX STI RX
+- Skoda Fabia R5 and Volkswagen Polo GTI R5

 ## License ##

 All parts of this project are published under the permissive [MIT license](./LICENSE).
 In short, you can do with the code, documentation, images and so on whatever you want.
 But don't complain if it doesn't work as expected.

-If you share (parts of) the dirt rally 2 logger, I'd be happy if you mention or link my work.
-If you find this tool useful, please drop me a message.
-This would make me feel good :)
+If you share (parts of) this repository, I'd be happy if you mention or link my work.
+If you find this tool useful, please leave some feedback, e.g. as an issue.

 ## Change Log ##

-- 1.8 (2020-TODO):
+- 1.8 (2020-05-11):
     - Added support for Dirt Rally 1
     - Mayor re-structuring to allow for different games in one logger
     - Added setting for the target game, switch via command 'g Dirt_Rally_1'
+    - Many improvements for plots
+    - Added estimation of optimum RPM
+    - Improved ground-contact detection
 - 1.7 (2020-03-25):
     - Added cars and tracks for the Flat Out Pack
     - Added (experimental) ground-contact detection